 U-Haul driver Weng Sor was suffering from 'mental health crisis' during rampage, NYPD says

-The driver of the van which rampaged through Brooklyn on Monday was believed to be suffering from a mental health crisis when he barreled for nearly an hour through city streets and sidewalks, killing one man and injuring eight people, a top NYPD police official said Tuesday.
+The driver of the U-Haul truck that rampaged through Brooklyn on Monday was believed to be suffering from a mental health crisis when he barreled for nearly an hour through city streets and sidewalks, killing one man and injuring eight people, a top NYPD police official said Tuesday.

-Weng Sor, 62, until recently a resident of Las Vegas where he lived with his mother, faces one count of murder in the second degree and eight counts of attempted murder, NYPD Chief of Detectives James Essig during a new briefing at police headquarters in Lower Manhattan.
+Weng Sor, 62, until recently a resident of Las Vegas, where he lived with his mother, faces one count of murder in the second degree and eight counts of attempted murder, NYPD Chief of Detectives James Essig said during a news briefing at police headquarters in lower Manhattan.

+Tuesday night, a law enforcement source identified the man killed as YiJie Ye, 44, of Bay 37th Street.
+He was struck at Bay Parkway and Fifth Avenue.
+Police did not identify him earlier but he was described as a single father of two children who was driving a moped when he was struck.

 Essig said Sor stated to police that he saw an invisible object heading towards his car to explain his driving.